 Using Job Cards

-Clicking on the job number (also known as "Job Name") opens that job in the "Job Details" view where its details can be viewed and/or changed.
+Clicking on the job card opens that job in the "Job Details" view where its details can be viewed and changed.

 Clicking on the lock icon (named "Lock job") will lock the selected job and its details.
-Once activated, the values on job details panel are no longer editable.
-Once locked, it can be easily unlocked again by clicking the same icon on the job card or via the additional menu in job details header bar.
+Once activated, the values on the job details view are no longer editable.
+Once locked, it can be easily unlocked again by clicking the same icon on the job card, or via the additional menu in the job details header bar.

 Clicking on the recurring schedule icon will open the recurring schedule view for this job.